ludoza/DokuWiki-to-Markdown-Converter/master/sapphire/docs/en/reference/database-structure.md

 updating the database to have the required schema.

-## Common Problems

-See [database-troubleshooting](/howto/database-troubleshooting) for common issues that happen with our database structure.

 ## Future work

 *  We realise that a fixed mapping between the database and object-model isn't appropriate in all cases.
 In particular,